All About the Lover

 Examples of Lover Brands

 Hallmark is a perfect example of a Lover brand.
-While the following commercial focuses on romantic love, Hallmark facilitates connection for every other relationship in your life, too.
+Hallmark facilitates connection for every relationship in your life, romantic or familial.
 From National Boss Day to National Nurses Day, you turn to Hallmark whenever you want to show someone you are thinking of and appreciate them.
 Hallmark leads to closeness.

 Christian Dior is known the world over for haute couture fashion, fragrance, and beauty products.
 Dior as a brand promises to make you beautiful and more desirable.
-While there are a few ideas at play in the following Dior fragrance commercial, the sensuality blatantly speaks to the lower levels of the Lover archetype.
+The sensuality in the following Dior fragrance commercial blatantly speaks to the lower levels of the Lover archetype.
 Do you j’adore Dior?

 And really, what better example of unconditional love than that of our furry family members?
 Pet brands often heavily pull on the Lover archetype.
 Are pets possibly the perfect companion?